Countdown Numbers Game Solver

 Brute Force Search

 This search covers all possible calculations and will always find every solution.
-With six numbers and four arithmetic operators, the search procedure could in principle check up to 3,516,060 calculated results (in addition to six checks on the numbers in the list).
+With six numbers and four arithmetic operators, the search procedure could in principle check up to 3,516,060 calculated results (in addition to the six checks on the numbers in the list).

 Keeping Track of the Calculation